lacti/async-on-js-py/PITCHME.md

 ---
 @title[Callback]

-When there was no `Promise`, we should give a `callback` to execute something after completed an async job.
+When there was no `Promise`, we should give a `callback` to run something after completion.

 ```javascript
 requestAsync(foo, bar, function () {